twistedNerv/flying-fw/README.md

 If all options selected there should be created table in db/sql schema file, controller, model, index view, update view, views added to menu

 Workflow:
-Custom module Board (controller, module, views files in content folder) is added for example.
+Custom module Board (controller, module, views files in content folder) is added for example in app/content/.